Valerian: benefits, dosage, contraindications

 Benzodiazepines: moderate interaction

-Theoretically, concomitant use with benzodiazepines may result in additive therapeutic and adverse effects.
+Theoretically, concomitant use with benzodiazepines can lead to additive therapeutic and adverse effects.
 Some benzodiazepines include alprazolam (Xanax), clonazepam (Klonopin), diazepam (Valium), lorazepam (Ativan), midazolam (Versed), temazepam (Restoril), triazolam (Halcion), and others.

 Alprazolam: moderate interaction

-Taking a valerian extract at a dose of 1000 mg per day (providing 10 mg of valerenic acid) appears to increase levels of alprazolam by about 19%.
-This is very likely due to valerian's inhibitory effects on cytochrome P450 3A4 (CYP3A4) (13014).
-While this increase is statistically significant, it may not be clinically significant.
+Taking a valerian extract at 1000 mg per day (providing 10 mg of valerenic acid) appears to increase alprazolam levels by about 19%.
+This is most likely due to valerian's inhibitory effects on cytochrome P450 3A4 (CYP3A4) (13014).
+Although this increase is statistically significant, it may not be clinically significant.

 There is in vitro evidence that valerian may increase the metabolism of testosterone, a substrate of the cytochrome P450 3A4 (CYP3A4) enzyme, in human hepatocytes.
-However, other in vitro evidence shows that valerian inhibits the metabolism of dibenzylfluorescein and 7-benzyloxyresorufin induced in solution by CYP3A4.
+However, other in vitro evidence shows that valerian inhibits the CYP3A4-mediated metabolism of dibenzylfluorescein and 7‑benzyloxyresorufin in solution.
 Clinical research suggests that valerian does not significantly inhibit CYP3A4 at relatively low doses of 375 mg per day, but has modest effects at higher doses of 1000 mg per day.
-Medications metabolized by CYP3A4 include lovastatin, ketoconazole, itraconazole, fexofenadine, triazolam, chemotherapeutic agents, and many others.
-Use valerian with caution or avoid in patients taking these medications.
+Drugs metabolized by CYP3A4 include lovastatin, ketoconazole, itraconazole, fexofenadine, triazolam, chemotherapeutic agents, and many others.
+Use valerian with caution or avoid it in patients taking these medications

 Plantes ou autres actifs

-Using valerian with other herbs and supplements with sedative properties could enhance therapeutic and adverse effects.
+Using valerian with other herbs and supplements that have sedative properties may increase both therapeutic and unwanted effects.
 These products include calamus, California poppy, catnip, hops, kava, L-tryptophan, melatonin, sage, SAMe, St. John's wort, and others.

 Precautions